Accounts receivable

 Accounts receivable, abbreviated as AR or A/R, are legally enforceable claims for payment held by a business for goods supplied or services rendered that customers have ordered but not paid for.
 The accounts receivable process involves customer onboarding, invoicing, collections, deductions, exception management, and finally, cash posting after the payment is collected.

-These are generally in the form of invoices raised by a business and delivered to the customer for payment within an agreed time frame.
+Accounts receivable are generally in the form of invoices raised by a business and delivered to the customer for payment within an agreed time frame.
 Accounts receivable is shown in a balance sheet as an asset.
 It is one of a series of accounting transactions dealing with the billing of a customer for goods and services that the customer has ordered.
 These may be distinguished from notes receivable, which are debts created through formal legal instruments called promissory notes.

+Accounts receivable can impact the liquidity of a company.

 Overview

 Accounts receivable represents money owed by entities to the firm on the sale of products or services on credit.
 In most business entities, accounts receivable is typically executed by generating an invoice and either mailing or electronically delivering it to the customer, who, in turn, must pay it within an established timeframe, called credit terms or payment terms.

-The sales a business has made.

-The amount of money received for goods or services.

-The amount of money owed at the end of each month varies (debtors).

 The accounts receivable team is in charge of receiving funds on behalf of a company and applying it toward their current pending balances.
 Collections and cashiering teams are part of the accounts receivable department.
 While the collections department seeks the debtor, the cashiering team applies the monies received.
 Businesses aim to collect all outstanding invoices before they become overdue.
 In order to achieve a lower DSO and better working capital, organizations need a proactive collection strategy to focus on each account.

-Accounts receivable can make an impact the liquidity of the company; thus, it is important to pay attention to these metrics.
-Therefore the investment risk must be as small as possible.